 Juveniles

 Grow youngsters faster and sturdier.
-For juveniles, increase available calcium and healthy fat carefully: for a 1 lb (450 g) base you might add 1/4 tsp steamed bone meal and ~3 tbsp (45 ml) cod liver oil — but only if your primary protein lacks bones/oils.
+For juveniles, increase available calcium and healthy fat carefully: for a 1 lb (450 g) base you might add 1/4 tsp steamed bone meal and ~3 tbsp (45 ml) cod liver oil — only if your primary protein lacks bones or oils.
 Consult species-specific guidance; vitamin A in cod liver oil can accumulate if overdosed.
+Example portion: offer very small micro bits (a few grams per feeding) multiple times per day for fry.

 Breeding stock

 For spawners, increase energy stores by targeting roughly 10–15% fat (dry weight).
-Use richer meats (salmon, beef or chicken heart in small amounts) or measured oils to hit the target; keep portions controlled to avoid excess waste.
+Use richer meats (salmon or small amounts of heart) or measured oils to hit the target; keep portions controlled to avoid excess waste.
+For breeding pairs, offer smaller, frequent feedings to maximize uptake.

 Color and tone

-Use 1/4 tsp astaxanthin per batch for vivid reds and oranges.
-Combine with spirulina or marigold for balanced tones.
+Use 1/4 tsp astaxanthin per batch for vivid reds and oranges and combine with spirulina or marigold for balanced tones.
 Be cautious—too much pigment can darken or shift yellows.
+Rotate pigment-forward batches with neutral mixes to avoid overstaining.

 - Keep protein high for growth; tweak fats and minerals by life stage.